From Resorts to Retreats: The Rise of Wellness Hospitality

 What This Means for Heallist Partners

-For hotels, resorts, retreat centers, and destination partners, the rise of wellness hospitality is not a trend to follow, but a direction to lead.
+For hotels, resorts, retreat centers, and destination partners, wellness hospitality isn’t just a trend—it’s a new direction to lead.

 This evolution invites partners to: